elliot-smith-form3/elliot-smith-form3/README.md

 >TLDR; Talent Lead - Engineering at Form3, 84% introvert

-I joined [Form3](https://www.form3.tech/payment-platform) in early 2019 as employee number 61, and as the third member of our Talent Team.
-I'm now helping lead Form3's engineering recruitment as we scale internationally.
+I joined [Form3](https://www.form3.tech/payment-platform) in 2019 as employee number 61, and as the third member of our Talent Team.
+I'm now helping to lead Form3's engineering recruitment as we scale internationally.
 ___

 ###### About Me 👨<br>